Two wild elephants in green field at sunset in Sri Lanka

 Philippines - Try Surfing in Siargao

-Siargao is a small, teardrop-shaped island located at the northeastern coast of Mindanao, and is known for being the ‘surfing capital of the Philippines’.
-In fact, Cloud 9, one of the famous surfing spots on the island with barreling waves, is one of the main reasons that the destination has become so popular for international travelers.
+Siargao is a small, teardrop-shaped island located at the northeastern coast of Mindanao and is known as the ‘surfing capital of the Philippines’.
+In fact, Cloud 9, one of the famous surfing spots on the island with barreling waves, is one of the main reasons the destination has become so popular for international travelers.

-Even for those who choose not to surf, the island is still a great destination for that much-needed island getaway.
-The white sand beaches, crystal blue waters, waterfalls, lagoons, and caves are a clear indicator as to why Siargao was named the Best Island in the World by Condé Nast Traveler.
+Even for those who choose not to surf, the island is still a great destination for a much-needed island getaway.
+The white sand beaches, crystal blue waters, waterfalls, lagoons, and caves are a clear indicator of why Siargao was named the Best Island in the World by Condé Nast Traveler.

 Elephant sprayed by water